Like what you see?

 How to Make it Count

 Many studies have shown that posting one to two times per day is recommended.
 Organic post reach has been reported to be on the decline.
-This can be attributed to an increase in available content and limited space in individuals’ news feeds, but there are still ways to engage current audience.
+This can be attributed to an increase in available content and limited space in individuals’ news feeds, but there are still ways to engage current audiences.
 But beware: Don’t post just for the sake of posting.
 More attention must be given to the types of content that resonate with your audience, which again, can be monitored through the Facebook Insights section of your page.

 In 2017, the most viral Facebook posts were video.
 Out of the top 20 viral posts, only three were not videos.